NanoComp/meep/doc/docs/Scheme_Tutorials/Material_Dispersion.md

 ### Permittivity Function of an Artificial Dispersive Material

-We will model a *uniform medium* of the dispersive material.
-From the dispersion relation $\omega(k)$, we will compute the numerical ε(ω) via the formula:
+We will model a *uniform medium* of an artificial dispersive material.
+From the dispersion relation ω(k), we will compute the numerical ε(ω) via the formula:

 $$\varepsilon(\omega) = \left( \frac{ck}{\omega} \right) ^2$$